arisona/avion/README.md

 ## TODO

 - API finalization
-- Windows and Linux support (Windows media foundation, ffmpeg)
+- Windows and Linux support (Microsoft Media Foundation, ffmpeg)
 - Video capture support
 - Encoding support

+## RFC

+In order to finalize the API, requests for changes, features, etc. are welcome.
+Also, if someone is experienced with Microsoft Media Foundation and would like to start hacking, please be in touch, or fork and I'll be happy to pull.